 Brief: Communications with the client on fundamental goals and requirements.
 Scheduling and process communication occurs here.

-Research & Analysis: We then engage in an industry analysis to identify target markets, understand competitor strategies and market history.
+Research & Analysis: I then engage in an industry analysis to identify target markets, understand competitor strategies and market history.
 The selected target audience is then used as an inspiration for constructing user profiles.

 Search Engine Optimization (SEO) Strategy: Define and gather keywords from language trends used by the target audience.
 Conversion paths are then created as a means to bring users to business functions.